 As the capital of Zhejiang Province, Hangzhou is known for local politics as well as being an epicentre of culture and economy.
 It’s located on the lower portion of the Qiantang River, just over 100 miles from Shanghai, making it a spectacular stop on your journeys through China.

 Because of the subtropical climate, it’s a popular place to visit year-round, never getting too extreme in hot or cold.
 Plus, the stunning scenery here is like something from a dream.
-We have this saying in China: “Paradise in Heaven; Suzhou and Hanzhou on earth.”
+There is a saying in China: “Paradise in Heaven; Suzhou and Hanzhou on earth.”

 Our best advice?
-Consider what things are most important to you before making a decision or even come visit and see what it’s like in person.
+Consider what things are most important to you when choosing a place or even come visit and see what it’s like in person.
 You can always move to a different city if you feel it calling!